Arturo Berned: Dual Year Spain and Japan

 Arturo Berned and the 2013 Pritzker awarded Japanese architect Toyo Ito collaborated on the project ´MU´, located in Grin Grin Park, Island City, Fukuoka, Japan.
 The project pays homage to Japanese culture, celebrating the Spain-Japan Dual Year.

 ´MU´ refers to a blank sheet of paper, a symbol of openness, without prejudices or preconceived ideas, paying homage to Japan and its people.

 "Berned's sculptures are a combination of triangular iron planes welded together in different configurations and angles.
 The pieces are endowed with a strange duality.
 They are like sharp leaves that cut through the earth, but they also cause a feeling of freshness, like new leaves sprouting from their womb.
 It would seem that they are creations contrary to nature that nevertheless merge with it.
 They convey a very Western sense of strength, but at the same time they are endowed with the subtlety and sensitivity of origami," Toyo Ito about Berned´s sculptures for ´MU´.

 The collaboration exhibit was held from 1 April – 30 September 2014 in Grin Grin Park and is now located at the Embassy of Spain in Tokyo.

 This project was completed with the creation of a ¨HEAD DUAL YEAR¨ sculpture, which is placed in front of the Sengokuyama Mori Tower in ARK Hills in Tokyo.
 The sculpture was gifted by Francisco J. Riberas, president of Gestamp and sponsor of the exhibition, to the city of Tokyo.
 The sculpture represents the strong relationship between Spain and Japan that stretches over 400 years.

 HEAD DUAL YEAR consists of a 24 meters long "ribbon" that wraps around itself, generating a sculpture, is 2.27 meters high, 3.38 meters in length and 2.24 meters in width, weighing 1253 KGs.
 The sculpture is made of stainless steel plate of 5mm thickness and with a polished finish.

 King Felipe VI and Queen Letizia of Spain's Gift to Emperor Akihito

 King Felipe VI and Queen Letizia of Spain visited Emperor Akihito of Japan in 2017 to celebrate the excellent growing relations between the two countries.
 Among the gifts the King and Queen of Spain presented the Emperor and Empress, is Berned's sculpture HIKARI (PROTECTION).

 HIKARI (PROTECTION) is made from stainless steel plates of 5 mm thickness, with a polished finish; it was produced in 2014.
 The sculpture measures 71 cm in height, 60 cm in length and 54 cm in width.

 Appearances

-In November of 2019, the television program La Aventura del Saber [The Adventure of Knowledge] hosted an episode explaining Berned's career path from an architect to a sculptor.
+In November 2019, the television program La Aventura del Saber [The Adventure of Knowledge] hosted an episode explaining Berned's career path from an architect to a sculptor.
 It shows his methodology of working and the intricate ways he creates his sculptures.